jegali/CPyU/CPU/v4/README.md

         self.bus_queue.put(buspacket)
 ```

 This way, no one has to be triggered or the CPU has to stop working.
 In the main emulation loop it is now queried whether there was a bus access.
 If yes, it is processed, if no, a normal CPU instruction is executed.
 A healthy ratio I have found is to give 75% of the available time to the CPU and use the remaining 25% for bus accesses.
+So here is the updated main loop from file beloved_apple.py.

 ```bash
      while not quit: